On the birational section conjecture with local conditions: Introduction

-The proof of Theorem B uses in a crucial way the geometric monodromy of the Legendre family of elliptic curves.
-This leads to a new $\GL_2$-type description of cuspidal sections in contrast to the characterization via weights of abelian nature due to Nakamura \cite{naka:1990b}.
+The proof of Theorem~\ref{thmB}, see Corollary~\ref{cor:dichotomybirationallyliftable} and Theorem~\ref{thm:cuspidalbirationallyliftable}, uses the geometric monodromy of the Legendre family of elliptic curves.
+This leads to a new $\GL_2$-type description of cuspidal sections in contrast to the characterization via weights due to Nakamura \cite{naka:1990b}.
 The use of the Legendre family has the flavour of the known reduction of the section conjecture for birationally liftable sections to the special case of $X = \bP^1-\{0,1,\infty\}$ as observed for example in \cite{esnaulthai:packets} Proposition 7.9.
 But in fact, we have to exploit many rational maps $X \dasharrow \bP^1-\{0,1,\infty\}$ and so the line of thought is different.

-In the case of hyperbolic curves over $\bQ$, we offer the following version of a birational section conjecture with conditions, see Theorem~\ref{thm:birationalwithconditionsoverQ}.
-The limitation to $k=\bQ$ comes from the use of Serre's modularity conjecture, now a Theorem by Khare and Wintenberger.